 nesting season.
 If you have ever seen an eagle owl, you will know this was a

 Closure is done by a Traffic Regulation Order.

 However, it is most annoying to plan a walk then find your route is closed.

 Most local authorities list such closures on their websites.
 Current orders

 links.
-Sometimes these organisations change their websites' structures.
-If
+Sometimes large organisations change their websites' structures,

 There may be closures of some